PostHog/posthog.com/contents/blog/temporal-exports.md

 ### Improving reliability and adding retries

 We prioritized improving reliability.
-As mentioned, Temporal has support for retry and timeout logic per activity and workflow, which made a big difference.
+As mentioned, Temporal supports retry and timeout logic per activity and workflow, which made a big difference.
 All we needed was to tune this for our system and destinations.
-This is done in four main areas:
+This was done in four main areas:

 **ClickHouse**

 - [Spaced out retries](https://github.com/PostHog/posthog/pull/15558) when reconnecting to prevent failures if in use by another query.
 - Retry [connection errors](https://github.com/PostHog/posthog/pull/16574) which are likely network failures rather than outages.
 - Use [offline ClickHouse cluster](https://github.com/PostHog/posthog/pull/16470) to improve performance and allowable query length.
-- Sacrificed some performance to [de-duplicate batches](https://github.com/PostHog/posthog/pull/16354) by adding `DISTINCT ON` clause because ClickHouse handles de-duplication asynchronously so it isn’t guaranteed at query time.
+- Sacrificed some performance to [de-duplicate batches](https://github.com/PostHog/posthog/pull/16354) by adding the `DISTINCT ON` clause because ClickHouse handles de-duplication asynchronously so it isn’t guaranteed at query time.

 **Postgres**